launchwonder/launchwonder.github.io/courses/_algebra/unit05.md

 ### Targets

 - Target 5A:  I can define and represent two quantitative variables on a scatter plot and describe how the variables are related (direction, shape, strength).
--
+- Target 5B: I can distinguish between data sets that should be modeled by a linear function compared with an exponential function or other relationship.
+- Target 5C: I can explain what the parameters of a model mean in the context of the situation (rate of change, initial value).
+- Target 5D: I can differentiate between categorical and quantitative data.

 ### Vocabulary